About Eight of Swords

 Meaning in Tarot

 Now the blindfold first seen in the two of swords has moved to incapacitate all hope of mobility.
+The story of has evolved into full-on fear and a sense of being trapped due to the choices we made in the past.

 The eight of swords Tarot card meaning effectively drives the point of helplessness and immobility home.

 We have to ask ourselves why?
-How did we get ourselves into these constricting ties that bind ?
-Quite simply, we've let a rabid mind control our reality.
+How did we get ourselves into these constricting ties that bind?
+Quite simply, we’ve let a rabid mind control our reality.
 When unchecked, a mind can breed the worst kind of fears and insecurities.
 And, I think you would agree there is no implement more destructively misleading and strangling than fear.

 Some Surfacing Keywords for the Eight of Swords Tarot Card Meaning:

 Further evidence of this line of thinking is our heroine standing in sloggy bogs of emotional (emotion = water) waste.
-The pools are putrid, and unclear - a sign we have surrounded ourselves with the worst kind of misleading thoughts (thoughts = swords).
+The pools are putrid and unclear – a sign we have surrounded ourselves with the worst kind of misleading thoughts (thoughts = swords).
 Advice wrought from a ravenous mind run amuck.
 Essentially, fear has produced toxic waste, which has paralyzed us into inaction.

 There is high irony in the eight of swords.
 It shows itself in the surrounding swords (thoughts) which are both our captor and salvation.
 The steely blades can slice effortlessly through our bindings, setting us free in one liberating swipe.
 Yet, unwisely we remain duped by our thoughts of limitation, and remain in an abysmal state of delusion.